Confuzu/CivitAI-Model-grabber/README.md

 # 0.5 New Feature
 **Model Description Files**
 - These files contain the original description of the model as provided by the creator.
-- Description files are saved in the same directory as the corresponding model files.
+- Description files which are HTML files that can be opened directly in a browser, saving the original descriptions provided by creators in the same directory as the corresponding model files.

 # 0.4 New Features & Updates & Bugfixes